-95% of the startups fail is not the real problem.
+‘95% of the startups fail’ is not the real problem.
 The problem lies in the “Why” of it.
 Why do so many startups fail?
-I personally failed a lot of times, I can say, more than the years I am living on this earth.
-But now I am successfully running an Inbound Marketing Agency that took me five and a half years.
+I personally failed a lot of times, I can say, more than the years I have lived on this earth.
+But now I am successfully running an Inbound Marketing Agency that took me five and a half years t build.

 Each and every startup you see as a successful one has gone through hundreds and thousands of difficulties.
 None of them are overnight successes.
 They must have spent hundreds of wakeful nights and non-stop working hours to reach there.

 In case, someone tells you that he/she didn’t fail or haven’t faced difficulties, it means the person is involved in some serious corruption or maybe his/her goal is not big or he/she is misusing the opportunities.
 Seriously!

 If you are a founder or just planning to become, you should always remember that failure is the DNA (Building Blocks) of a Startup and entrepreneurship.
 And without DNA nothing can be built.

 It takes time to learn (Practically, on the ground) how to launch a successful company and all too often, that success is learned through the failures of companies before it.